learn-co-students/dsc-intro-to-ggplot2-online-ds-pt-051319/README.md

 ![](img/ggp-8.png)

 Just like above, to make a ggplot you need to first tell it what data you want to work with, then how you want to map your data to the aesthetic properties of the data visualization.
-Now since we know we are going to make a bar plot, bar plots almost always have counts as the y axis and any other variation on them is going to need the count data to make plots that depend on it like percents.
+Now since we know we are going to make a bar plot, bar plots almost always have counts as the y-axis and any other variation on them is going to need the count data to make plots that depend on it like percents.
 Luckily for us, this is easy for us to do in ggplot!
 Note that we only have to map our x variable here and then can use the `fill` aesthetic to further break down our bars.
 Further, you can also change how this data is presented by altering an argument in the `geom_bar()` layer as shown below to get your bars next to one another.